antarctica/MeshiPhi/docs/html/_sources/sections/Configuration/Mesh_construction_config.rst.txt

 Configuration - Mesh Construction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is a full configuration file for building an environmental mesh using data generated from gaussian random fields.
-This configuration file generates the feilds 'SIC', 'elevation', 'thickness', 'density', 'uC,vC' (currents) and 'u10,v10' (winds).
-The full configuration file is available in the file location :code:`examples/environment_config/grf_example.config.json`.
-Other example configuration files are also available at this location, including configuration files which build meshes using real data-sets.
+Below is a full configuration file for building an environmental mesh using synthetic data generated from Gaussian Random Fields (GRFs).
+This configuration file generates the fields 'SIC', 'elevation', 'thickness', 'density', 'uC, vC' (currents) and 'u10, v10' (winds).
+The full configuration file is available in the file location :code:`examples/environment_config/grf_example.config.json` on GitHub.
+Other example configuration files are also available at this location, including configuration files which build meshes using real datasets.

 .. code-block:: json